uf-mil/mil/Home.md

 Welcome to the SubjuGator Wiki!
 This repository hosts all of the code that is specific to the SubjuGator platform.
 For general information about MIL and our projects, see the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).
+Be sure to check out the [preliminary rules](https://drive.google.com/file/d/0B6R3K-IZtXFXLVhlQnF4ZzdLQlU/view) for more information about the competition.

 If you have any questions, don't hesitate to email David Soto.